You Earned a Ticket!

 success?

-Critics of standardized testing argue, in part, that it is a poor use of time.
+Critics of standardized testing argue, in part, that they are a poor use of time.
 Some students find the tests dull, though computer-based adaptive tests are shorter and less vulnerable to this problem.
 Some argue that standardized testing is a degrading intrusion that squeezes the soul out of learning and teaching.

 Standardized state tests are sometimes described as high-stakes tests.
-This description implies a sense of risk to students if they do poorly.
-In fact, students have no great reason to cheat on the CAASPP tests.
+This description incorrectly implies a sense of risk to students if they do poorly.
+Students have no great reason to cheat on the CAASPP tests.
 Quite the contrary: it can be difficult to persuade students even to bother taking state tests seriously.

 Teachers and administrators have slightly more reason to feel pressure than students do, if only for the sake of reputation.
-The growing focus on test scores has placed pressure on teachers and administrators that led to cheating scandals among the adults.
+The growing focus on test scores has placed pressure on teachers and administrators which has led to cheating scandals among adults.
 If educators or school leaders do not believe that tests are a valid measure of learning, incentives based on test scores can create temptations.

 What are the CAASPP tests?